 Why You Should Plant Tomatoes at Home

 Tomatoes are fruits and vegetables rich in antioxidants, and vitamins and minerals.
 Due to their rich nutrient content, tomatoes have many health benefits as stated above.
-Planting tomatoes at home allows you to access this vegetable from your own garden at no cost.
+Planting tomatoes at home will allow you to access this vegetable from your garden at no cost.

 Last, but not least, you can easily sell excess tomatoes in your garden to your friends, family or neighbors.
 With the extra money earned, you can easily pay off your other expenses or bills.
 However, this depends on the number of tomatoes your gardening space allows you to plant, and of course, your crop yield.